danielhatton/eights/README.md

 module has been unable to find a convenient way of scripting the Drawing Dimensioning Workbench in Python.

 The `create_it` method in the `create_eights_drawing_sheet` class doesn't trap any attempt by the user to select a combination of paper size and orientation that doesn't exist in FreeCAD's collection of ISO7200 templates.
-When this happens, the method goes ahead and creates a `Drawing:FeaturePage` object, to which content can be added by other methods, but which cannot be viewed in the FreeCAD GUI.
+When this happens, the method goes ahead and creates a `TechDraw::DrawPage` (if the FreeCAD version under which the module is being run is 0.19 or later) or `Drawing:FeaturePage` (if the FreeCAD version under which the module is being run is earlier than 0.19) object, to which content can be added by other methods, but which cannot be viewed in the FreeCAD GUI.
 The only subsequently-visible (to the user) clue as to what's wrong is that hovering the mouse over the manifestation of the relevant drawing sheet in the Tree View produces pop-up text "Cannot open file